Mini Rex

 How do I know if my rabbit is fat, thin, or healthy?

-- Frequent or almost free-feed treats include most herbs (Thyme, Parsley, Oregano, Dill, Basil, etc.), Clovers, and Kale(per conversations with our vet and CornellUni, this one portion of the brassica family does not pose the mineral content consideration as others).
+- Frequent or almost free-feed treats include most herbs (Thyme, Parsley, Oregano, Dill, Basil, etc.), Dandelions, Clovers, and Kale(unlike the rest of the brassica family, this one type does not have the oxalates to avoid).

 - Semi-limited are higher in mineral, water, or fat content but not super high: These would be brassica family plants (cabbage, broccoli, brusselsprouts), spinach, lettuces (excluding iceberg types), sunflower seeds, green beans, carrot/radish/beet tops...